“It works if you work it”

 “It’s like selling our own ideas to ourselves.”*

 Now you have to close the sale.
 And I advocate doing that with support.

 To that end I’ll be delivering a series of Vision Board Workshops. in 2018.
 They’ll provide a full-day immersive experience during which you can achieve clarity in the company of like-minded people.
 Groups challenge each other.
 On the day, you’ll find you dig deeper and are supported.
 Later, should you find your enthusiasm is waning, your peers are there to reflect back the best of what they’ve heard you commit to.

 A goal is a dream with a deadline- let’s get dreaming!

-The next workshop is on Saturday, 23.
-June 2018.
 Interested in laying a foundation for your best future?
-Click the link or leave your details to the right.
+Leave your details to the right.